Frequently asked questions

-Riot.js 4 supports all the major modern browsers.
-Browsers like IE11 are not supported: if you need to support such old browsers you might consider using an older Riot version
+Riot.js 4 supports all of the major modern browsers.
+Browsers like IE11 are not supported: if you need to support older browsers you might consider using an older Riot version

-Should I use dash on the tag name?
+Should I use a dash (-) in the tag name?

 W3C specification demands you use a dash in the tag name.
 Instead of

 <my-person>.
 Obey this rule if you care about W3C.
 Both work fine.
 More info